Tan-JunWei/CTF-Writeups/content/Knowledge/Linux Directory Structure.md

 >	- Users can store their own temporary files in this directory.
 This is one of the few directories that users can interact with without becoming superuser.
 >
 >`/proc` : process info
+>	- The `/proc` directory (also called the `proc` file system) is a virtual/ pseudo filesystem that provides information about running processes as well as the kernel's current state.
+>	- The proc directory is a peculiar directory as it is not a real filesystem and ceases to exist once the system is powered off.
+>	- Under Linux, all data are stored as files and users should be familiar with 2 primary categories of files, text and binary.
+This directory contains a different type of file: a virtual file.
 >
 >`/root` : home directory for root
+>	- This is **not** the root (`/`) file system.
+It is the home directory for the root user.
+>	- This directory stores the configuration files for the root account, in the same way each individual user's home directory contains configuration files and regular files for that user.
 >
 >`/sbin` : system binaries that are run by the root
+>	- The `/sbin` directory is similar to `/bin`, but this directory contains applications/ executables that only the superuser will require.
+These are privileged commands used for system administration.
+>	- Regular users are able to use these applications with the `sudo` command.